poezio/poezio/doc/source/usage.rst

    The nicks have a random color given by poezio (which can be changed with :term:`/recolor`)

 #.
-Your information in that MUC (the name of the room, your nick, your role
+Your information in that chatroom (the name of the room, your nick, your role
    and affiliation).
 #.
 The topic of the room.